SixSq/sixsq.github.io/_platform/features/api.md

 main-feature: false
 ---

-Nuvla exposes a powerful REST API.
-The API allows developers to integrate Nuvla into third party systems, script it and even use it as <em>Infrastructure as Code</em>.
-We have also put a lot of effort in the <a href="https://docs.nuvla.io"> Nuvla Documentation</a>.
+The Nuvla platform exposes a powerful REST API.
+This API allows developers to integrate Nuvla into third-party systems, script it and even use it as <em>Infrastructure as code (IaC)</em>.
+We have also put a lot of effort into the <a href="https://docs.nuvla.io"> Nuvla documentation</a>.
 Go and explore!